imcotton/pkg-fence/README.md

 Caveat
 ------

-### does not differentiate between dev or non-dev dependencies
+Does not differentiate between dev or non-dev dependencies.

 - use `npm ls ...` or `npm why ...` to make further inspection

-### results are unordered, possible in duplications
+Results are unordered, possible in duplications.

 - use `sort`, `uniq`, or `grep` etc...